safatshahin-dev/moodle-docker/readme.md

 Moodledata is not shared, to make the performance better with caching.
 You can use shared moodledata, its already there in docker-compose, just change the commented lines.

-Self-signed ssl certifica - coming soon.
+Self-signed ssl certificate - coming soon.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.